Congratulations, you are now a Sales Manager!

 It is your responsibility to actively listen and read between the lines so each team member can feel supported and make their best contributions to the team goals.

 Your employees want to hear from their sales manager on a regular basis, and they want to feel heard.
 To facilitate clear communication with your team members, always be direct and very specific.

-You might support your team members and keep them focused by holding brief daily meetings.
+One way to support your team members and keep them focused is to hold brief daily meetings.
 When everyone presents their daily tasks to the team, they set their daily focus and cultivate an understanding of how everyone’s tasks fit into the overall team goals.

 Also, consider scheduling one-on-one meetings to regularly connect with each team member.
 The frequency that works best for each employee for these meetings will probably be different, so ask what works best for them.

 One of the most common challenges for first-time sales managers is learning to juggle their own tasks with the seemingly-endless responsibilities of overseeing their new team.
 Over time, you will learn how best to split your time, but always keep in mind that your team comes first.